awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 **To create an environment and deploy your Django application** **Note**
-This tutorial uses the EB CLI as a deployment mechanism, but you can also use the AWS Management Console to deploy a \.zip file containing your project's contents\.
+This tutorial uses the EB CLI as a deployment mechanism, but you can also use the Elastic Beanstalk console to deploy a \.zip file containing your project's contents\.

 1. Initialize your EB CLI repository with the eb init command\.